Lilrex2015/WatchForMe/README.md

 Run pip install pygame before building the executable with PyInstaller.
 For the .exe build: pyinstaller --onefile --add-data "sound_effect;sound_effect" talktome_bot.py (ensures ding.mp3 is bundled).

+Added Dist folder with the .exe so users can run program from desktop.

 [v1.2.0] - 2025-11-05
 Added